Understanding Hangxiety: Why Anxiety After Drinking Is More Common Than You Think

 Impact of Alcohol on Neurotransmitters

-Alcohol has a profound effect on the brain’s chemistry, influencing neurotransmitters like gamma-aminobutyric acid (GABA) and glutamate.
+Alcohol has a profound effect on brain chemistry.
+It influences neurotransmitters (chemical messengers in the brain) like gamma-aminobutyric acid (GABA) and glutamate.

 Initially, alcohol stimulates GABA, producing feelings of relaxation and calmness.
 However, as drinking continues, the brain begins to alter its normal activities.
-With prolonged alcohol use, the body reduces the number of GABA receptors and increases glutamate production.
-Essentially, this shift leads to heightened brain activity once the alcohol wears off, contributing to feelings of anxiety and nervousness.
+With prolonged use, the body reduces GABA receptors and increases glutamate production.
+This shift leads to heightened brain activity once the alcohol wears off, contributing to feelings of anxiety and nervousness.

 Role of Cortisol in Anxiety After Drinking

-Cortisol, known as the stress hormone, also plays a pivotal role in the hangxiety experience.
-After consuming alcohol, cortisol levels can spike, creating a heightened state of stress and anxiety.
-This increase can disrupt the body’s natural cycle, as cortisol levels are typically low during sleep and gradually increase throughout the day.
-Alcohol disturbs this process, causing a surge in cortisol when the body is meant to be winding down, compounding feelings of anxiety and discomfort the following day.
+This increase disrupts the body’s natural cycle.
+Cortisol levels are typically low during sleep and gradually increase throughout the day.
+Alcohol disturbs this process, causing a surge in cortisol when the body is meant to be winding down.
+This compounds feelings of anxiety the following day.

 Effects of Dehydration and Heart Rate Increase